dmptrluke/HexVM/_posts/2015-10-12-new-plan-pricing.markdown

 ---
 layout: post
-title:  "Welkcome to Jekyll!"
-date:   2015-10-12 23:23:17
+title:  "New Plan Pricing"
 comments: true
-image: blog_image.jpg
+image: blog/blog_image.jpg
-categories: jekyll update
+categories: [Announcements, Web Hosting, VPS]
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.